Neelkanth7/TUSK/CONTRIBUTING.md

-The following contributing guide has been inspired by [flask](https://github.com/pallets/flask/blob/main/CONTRIBUTING.rst) and
+The following contributing guide has been inspired by [flask](https://github.com/pallets/flask/blob/main/CONTRIBUTING.rst)

 # Contributing guide